-The Silhouette Cameo is my favorite machine in their lineup.
+The Silhouette Cameo is my favorite machine in Silhouette America’s lineup.
 It cuts a variety of mediums such as vinyl, cardstock, vellum, acetate, paper, thin cardboard and more.
 The cutting area is 12×12, but it will cut longer items by feeding it into the machine without the mat.
 It also has an SD slot for cutting images without your computer.
 There is only a slight difference with the Silhouette Cameo 1 vs. the Silhouette Cameo 2.
 Silhouette made a few upgrades to the control panel and the overall look of the Cameo, but both machines cut essentially the same.
 The Silhouette Cameo 3 machine has the most new updates.
 My favorite added features are the blade that automatically changes and the wireless capability.
 Silhouette is still making adjustments to the wireless aspect of the Cameo 3, but it will be well worth it to get rid of those pesky cords!

 The Silhouette Portrait Machine has many of the same features as the Cameo, but it has an 8-inch wide capability.
 You can get this machine at a lower pricepoint and it will take up less space in your craft area.
 However, if you think you will want to do larger 3D projects like boxes or gift bags or cut tall vinyl lettering, go for the Cameo.
 It’s worth it!